Current Research Projects

 Multigroup Membership multilevel models are designed to test datasets where individuals belong to two or more groups simultaneously.
 Though originally designed for teams and education research (e.g., employees with 2+ bosses; students in 2+ classrooms), we would like to apply this to multiracial individuals (i.e., individuals with 2+ racial identities).

-NLP methods have grown tremendously in recent years, especially in psychology.
-We have several projects applying NLP to different contexts, such as analyzing transcripts from reality TV shows to predict performance and analyzing leadership measures.
+Natural language processing (NLP) methods have grown tremendously in recent years, especially in psychology.
+We have several projects applying NLP and large language models like GPT to different contexts, such as analyzing transcripts from reality TV shows to predict performance, analyzing leadership measures, and generating leadership data.

 • High-Fidelity Simulation-Based Assessment